eecsmap/eecsmap/notes/ucb_eecs151.md

 Some notes on setup the environment are [here](https://github.com/eecsmap/logs/blob/main/eecs/ucb_eecs151.md)

+FPGA labs cover common IO modules.
+They will be used in final project.

+FPGA project leads to a RISC-V CPU (RV32I) implementation and tests.

 ###### Interface of FIFO

 The Ready-Valid protocol can indeed be somewhat loose in certain scenarios because it allows both parties to have a degree of control over the data transfer, which might make it difficult to clearly specify who should initiate the communication.